ali-zargari/GH-Repo-Analyzer/README.md

 - `--limit N`: Analyze only N repositories (if not specified, analyzes all repositories)
 - `--no-openai`: Skip OpenAI API calls and use fallback summaries only
 - `--interactive`: Enable interactive mode to skip repositories during analysis
+- `--repo-file FILE`: Path to a text file containing repository names to analyze (default: repos.txt)

 Examples: